shevvek/lilypond-ts-mode/README.md

 ## Known issues
 * Implementing parser-based thing-at-point has confused autodoc within LilyPond code.
 An update will fix this in the near future by re-implementing autodoc so that it doesn't rely so much on Geiser outside of Scheme syntax.
-* Currently, there can only be one musical navigation table at a time in a given file buffer.
-This means that if your project organizes music by instrument rather than by movement (i.e. instead of having music for all parts in `movement1.ily`, you have music for all movements in `flute.ily`), music navigation will only work for one movement at a time.
-* The Geiser REPL can make Emacs unresponsive in some situations, most commonly due to very long lines having been printed in the REPL buffer.
-If this happens, `C-g` once or twice usually will unfreeze the Emacs UI.
-Clearing the Geiser REPL buffer and then restarting the REPL typically fixes the issue.
+* `lilypond-ts-mode` can become very laggy at times, particularly when editing files containing embedded Scheme.
+There are multiple possible contributing causes: repeated calculations related to nested embeddings; repeated REPL calls during auto-completion; very long lines having been printed in the REPL buffer; custom Scheme code loaded into the REPL session.
+If this happens after you have been using the same REPL for a while, it may help to kill the current LilyPond Geiser REPL, clear the REPL buffer, and reload the REPL.
+You may also find it helpful to remove one or more of the completion-at-point functions provided by `lilypond-ts-mode`.
+If the Emacs UI appears frozen, `C-g` once or twice usually unfreezes it by cancelling whatever process was blocking it (frequently autocompletion).
+Note that if you only encounter unresponsive UI on first loading a file with `lilypond-ts-mode`, it's best to wait, as the lag is likely due to important setup processes, including search for LilyPond installations, REPL startup, population of keyword lists, and loading of navigation data.
+For large projects (thousands of lines across multiple files), loading musical navigation data can take a minute or more.
+Improving UI responsiveness is a high priority but will take a significant amount of work across multiple systems.
+* Musical navigation data is currently only generated by default for `Voice` contexts.

 ## Relation to lilypond-mode
-The features below are planned eventually, but overlap somewhat with existing features of `lilypond-mode`.
-The ideal would be to merge in the infrastructure from `lilypond-mode` that doesn't conflict with the Tree-sitter and Geiser-based features of `lilypond-ts-mode`, or to refactor `lilypond-mode` into a base mode that `lilypond-ts-mode` could derive from.
-Assistance on this would be much appreciated.

-* Customization options
-* LilyPond installation detection and version selection
-* LilyPond project compilation and preview, including layout control options
-* PDF point-and-click handling
-* Dropdown menu
+Originally, the plan was to eventually merge relevant aspects of `lilypond-mode`, particularly UI features such as command handling, menus, and customization groups.
+See comments at the top of `lilypond-ts-run.el` for why this is no longer planned.

 ## Customization
+To customize the options passed when compiling, modify `lilypond-ts-compile-args`.
+Add include directories to `lilypond-ts-include-paths`.

+If you have LilyPond installed in a non-standard directory, add it to `lilypond-ts-search-path`.
+To refresh the list of LilyPond installations, run `M-x lilypond-ts-find-installs`.
+Run it with `C-u` prefix to clear the old list of installs.
+By default, `lilypond-ts-mode` won't search for new LilyPond installations on startup unless the cached list of installs is empty.

+[Frescobaldi document variables](https://www.frescobaldi.org/uguide#help_document_variables) are partially compatible with Emacs and `lilypond-ts-mode`.
+[Emacs syntax for file-local variables](https://www.gnu.org/software/emacs/manual/html_node/emacs/Specifying-File-Variables.html) overlaps with that used by Frescobaldi, but is stricter in some ways.
+To be used by Emacs, the file variables comment needs to be the first line in the file, and must include `-*-` at the beginning and end.
+If present, `lilypond-ts-mode` will use the `master` variable to redirect compilation, similar to Frescobaldi.
+The syntax Frescobaldi uses for `output` unfortunately is not valid when interpreted in Emacs Lisp, so keep this one somewhere that Emacs won't try to read as a file variable.
+In the future it would be nice to support `output` in order to allow for preview-on-compile and full compatibility with Frescobaldi.

 To pass program options to the LilyPond REPL, prepend them to `ly-guile-args`.
 Note that spaces included in option strings will be passed literally.
 To add an include directory, for example, add to `ly-guile-args` either: `"-Id:/lilypond-includes/"` or `"-I" "d:/lilypond-includes/"` but not `"-I d:/lilypond-includes/"`.
+In the near future, this will be integrated with `lilypond-ts-run.el`.

 To adjust which words other than lexer keywords receive *keyword* highlighting, modify `lilypond-ts--other-keywords`.